Caroline Gottschalk Druschke, M.A., M.S., Ph.D.

 Lab alums

-Amanda Rose Pratt / Ph.D. in Composition and Rhetoric (2023).
-University of Wisconsin-Madison / Dissertation: From Changing the World to Rhetorical Worldbuilding: Toward a Constitutive Theory of Transformative Psychedelic Rhetoric
+Amanda Rose Pratt / Ph.D. in Composition and Rhetoric (2023) / Dissertation: From Changing the World to Rhetorical Worldbuilding: Toward a Constitutive Theory of Transformative Psychedelic Rhetoric / Current: Assistant Professor of Rhetoric of Science, Kennesaw State University

-Kassia Krzus Shaw / Ph.D. in Composition and Rhetoric (2023).
-University of Wisconsin-Madison / Dissertation: Ecological Restoration as Rhetorical Practice: Stories Landscapes & Multispecies Relations at the Former Badger Army Ammunition Plant
+Kassia Krzus Shaw / Ph.D. in Composition and Rhetoric (2023) / Dissertation: Ecological Restoration as Rhetorical Practice: Stories Landscapes & Multispecies Relations at the Former Badger Army Ammunition Plant / Current: Teaching Faculty III, School of Business, University of Wisconsin-Madison

-Emma Lundberg / Ph.D. in Environment & Resources (2021), University of Wisconsin-Madison / Dissertation: Managing Freshwater Resources: A Critical, Interdisciplinary Reimagining / Current: Fish Biologist, United States Fish and Wildlife Service
+Emma Lundberg / Ph.D. in Environment & Resources (2021) / Dissertation: Managing Freshwater Resources: A Critical, Interdisciplinary Reimagining / Current: Aquatic Resiliency Scientist, Trout Unlimited

-John Koban / Ph.D. in Composition and Rhetoric (2021), University of Wisconsin-Madison / Dissertation: Productive Dissensus: Toward a New Theory of Deliberative Rhetoric for Political Change / Current: Operations and Policy, United States Forest Service
+John Koban / Ph.D. in Composition and Rhetoric (2021) / Dissertation: Productive Dissensus: Toward a New Theory of Deliberative Rhetoric for Political Change / Current: Marketing and Communications Specialist, Synergy

 Kevin Jones / Undergraduate researcher / University of Wisconsin-Madison 2019 / Current: Trout Stream Intern, Utah Division of Wildlife